 Above all, Coolidge scholars must possess a distinguished academic record.
 Competitive candidates will have pursued and succeeded in the most rigorous course of study available to them.
 Awardees will demonstrate an uncommon academic depth and intellectual curiosity.
 In the case of the Coolidge Scholarship, depth matters as much as breadth.
 Coolidge winners’ interest in scholarly and intellectual pursuits goes beyond the classroom.
 Mere credential collection is not a defining trait of a Coolidge Scholar.
 Jonas Salk, the father of the polio vaccine, provides a good example.
 Salk so excelled in school that he skipped grades.
 However, he was also intellectually curious, writing: “As a child I was not interested in science.
 I was merely interested in things human.”

-From his boyhood days in Plymouth Notch through his years in the White House, Coolidge studied public policy.
+- Interest in Public Policy and Appreciation of Coolidge Values: From his boyhood days in Plymouth Notch through his years in the White House, Coolidge studied public policy.
 This scholarship therefore seeks young citizens who exhibit an interest in policy.
+That being said, the award is not restricted to candidates planning to pursue degrees in fields such as public policy or government.
+To the contrary, all academic disciplines are valued by this award.
 Candidates also should demonstrate an awareness of and appreciation for the values President Coolidge championed throughout his life.
-Some such values include: civility, respect for enterprise, government thrift, federalism, and respect for constitutional government.
-The award is not restricted to candidates planning to pursue degrees in fields such as public policy or government.
-To the contrary, all academic disciplines are valued by this award.
+Some such values include: civility, enterprise, government thrift, federalism, and constitutional government.
 Like the president, Coolidge Scholars will engage in the pressing issues of their time.
 Like Coolidge, Coolidge Scholars are at all times civil, valuing respectful debate over partisan attack.

 The Coolidge Scholarship is non-partisan and is awarded on merit regardless of race, gender, or background.